storageos/api-manager/controllers/namespace-delete/README.md

 If the namespace was not found, either because it was already deleted or it never had a PVC provisioned by StorageOS, the delete request will be considered successful.

+## Garbage Collection

+In case a namespace delete event was missed during a restart or outage, a garbage collection runs periodically.
+It compares the list of namespaces known to StorageOS, and removes any that are no longer known to Kubernetes.

+Garbage collection is run every hour by default (configurable via the `-namespace-delete-gc-interval` flag).